patricksurry/eastern-front-1941/README.md

 - have think() track a current unit and bail out once it uses a certain amount of time

-- * for reinforcements
+- display * for reinforcements

 - zocAffecting needs different option for whether to ignore central unit (eg. supply check vs move)

-- guide.html with cc notes + commentary boxes

 - scrollmsg() to report more death & destruction during combat